 September 480 BCE

 The Parthenon was completed.
-The temple was built in Athens to house a statue of Goddess Athena so that she could watch over the city.
+The temple was built on one of the hills overlooking Athens.
+The statue of the goddess Athena could watch over the city.

 The Peloponnesian wars began between Athens and Sparta.

 Perikles died during an outbreak of the plague

 Battle of Aegospotami saw the destruction of the Athenian navy by the Spartans.

 Athens lost the Peloponnesian Wars.
 The Athenian democratic government was removed and replaced by a ruling body of 30 tyrants.

 Democracy was restored to Athens.

 The philosopher Socrates, founder of the art of philosophy, was charged with impiety (being disrespectful to the Gods) he was found guilty and executed.

 The Corinthian war began between Sparta and Thebes, Athens, Corinth, and Argos.